jfdoyle3/CryptoTracker/README.md

 # Python-REST-API
- Python - Flask, bootstrap, REST, API
+ Python - Flask, bootstrap, REST, 3rd Party API

-Rest API to get one CryptoCurrency to a web page
+Using 3rd Party API and Rest API to get one CryptoCurrency to a web page

 pip install requirements